 2. See a stadium tour

 Check out your favourite act at the new SSE Hydro - the largest music venue in Scotland.
 The iconic building is the star of the Glasgow skyline and hosts around 140 events every year in the 12,000 capacity stadium.
-2014 saw the Hydro host the MTV EMA, and it's expected to be in the top five busiest arenas in the world alongside Madison Square Garden in New York and London's O2 Arena.
+2014 saw the Hydro host the MTV EMA, and with so many events on, it's among the busiest arenas in the world.

 3. See a new artist before they 'make it'